coral-fan/coral-monorepo/workspaces/contracts/README.md

 - If deploying to mainnet, you **must** update the `priceFeed` address with the correct mainnet address for the Avax-USD pair: [Chainlink Datafeed - Avalanche](https://docs.chain.link/docs/avalanche-price-feeds/)

-- NOTE: All script commands assume you are deploying to TESTNET, i.e. `fuji`.
-Update network for mainnet deployments.

 - Must have the following environmental variables set in your `contracts/.env` file:
   - `SNOWTRACE_API_KEY`
   - `NFT_STORAGE_API_KEY`